oli-lang/oli-js/README.md

 Aditionally it provides a rich featured high and intermediate level [programmatic API](#programmatic-api) and a rich [command-line interface](#command-line-interface)

-**Note**: it's still an beta implementation!
+**Note**: it's still a beta implementation!
 A full compiler re-design process is pending

 ## Features